ChrisWoodgate/chriswoodgate.github.io/_pages/cv.md

 {% include base_path %}
 --->

+This page represents a web version of my academic CV.
+I aim to keep it reasonably up-to-date.
+Where information is available elsewhere on this site, I have linked to that content rather than duplicate it here.

 ## Education
 * <b>PhD</b>, Modelling of Heterogeneous Systems, University of Warwick, UK (2019-2023)
   * Thesis title: <i>"Atomic Arrangements in Multicomponent Alloys: First-Principles Theory, Atomistic Modelling, and Implications for Magnetic Properties"</i>.
 Full thesis available on the Warwick Research Archive Portal (WRAP): [https://wrap.warwick.ac.uk/183055/](https://wrap.warwick.ac.uk/183055/).